VerveWireless/Verve-iOS-SDK/README.md

 | 300x250	    | VRVBannerSizeMedRectangle   | IAB Medium Rectangle |

 ### Loading a Banner Ad
-After creation, call `+ (void)loadAdForZone:(NSString *)zone;` on the created VRVBannerView object to load an ad, which will display in the view as soon as it's loaded.
+After creation, call `+ (void)loadAdForZone:(nullable NSString *)zone;` on the created VRVBannerView object to load an ad, which will display in the view as soon as it's loaded.

 ### VRVBannerAdDelegate / RootVC
 A delegate must be attached to a banner ad which conforms to the VRVBannerAdDelegate protocol.
 Additionally, a reference to the UIViewController (rootVC) that will hold the banner ad must be passed to it.
 The delegate and rootVC can be the same object.